irongut/RotateCollectionDemo/README.md

 </div>

-Demonstrates changing a CollectionView based on device orientation in Xamarin Forms.
+Demonstrates changing a Xamarin Forms CollectionView from a vertical list to a horizontal list based on device orientation.

 ## Notes